sloped-soarer/ORX_Boot/README.md

 To program the .hex file into the ORX module use the following command.

-avrdude -c avrisp2 -p x32d4 -Uboot:w:stmboot-boot.hex:i
+avrdude -c avrisp2 -p x32d4 -Uboot:w:orx-boot.hex:i

 To build the bootloader from source, do the following :-